Timendus/3d-viper-maze/README.md

 purred along quite nicely at 20 or 30 cycles per frame.

 That is, until I decided to add music and sound effects.

+*) This project can be found at https://github.com/Timendus/3d-vipr-maze

 ### Music to my ears